- What do I need to do to bring my dog to daycare or boarding?

 Then we need you to fill out some contact information in case of emergency and how we can reach you.

-Finally, its the easy stuff like do you mind if we give your dog a bath in case he plays extra hard or if you want to recieve text messages from us with pictures or updates of your baby playing.
+Finally, its the easy stuff like do you mind if we give your dog a bath in case he plays extra hard or if you want to receive text messages from us with pictures or updates of your baby playing.
 Then pick a plan and let us know how we can best provide you service and the fun can begin.

 For boarding always bring your dog's current food to avoid any intestinal issues as well as his bed if it is sized to fit in a kennel and whatever treats or toys he plays with every night at bedtime so we can duplicate his routine as closely as possible.